Visanduma/nova-settings/Readme.md

 ```

-add fields like in Nova Resource
+Adding fields is the same as in Nova Resource

 ```php
 class Contact extends NovaSettingsMum